MrSom3body/dotfiles/README.md

 ```

 ## 🗄️ Setting Up Some Repositories

 Fedora only includes free and open source software.
-Most of the software we would use daily like Discord, Steam or Spotify are probably not in the official repositories.
+Most of the software we would use daily like Discord, Steam, or Spotify are probably not in the official repositories.
 Fortunately, there are some repositories you can add.

 ### 🌐 RPM Fusion

 As the name suggests, [RPM Fusion](https://rpmfusion.org) is a repository in which all sorts of programs and tools are stored as RPMs.
 Installing it is a simple and quick process:

 ```sh